ComScore

 • Cast: Michaela Coel, YourPritam, Daniel Lapaine, Hannah John-Kamen See

 While Severance addresses corporate life, Black Mirror focuses on the darker side of modern society and its relationship with advanced technology.
-The British anthology series is rife with mind-bending scenarios and satirical themes, but it also boasts a laundry list of impressive guest actors, from Miley Cyrus to Jerome Flynn.
+The British anthology series is rife with mind-bending scenarios and satirical themes, and it boasts a laundry list of impressive guest actors, from Miley Cyrus to Jerome Flynn.
+Oh, and did I mention the sci-fi anthology series has nine Emmys and four BAFTA Television Awards to its name?

 8. Servant